vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - Listens for changes to `Model` data so that the `Ui` can be updated with the modified data.

-The `Ui` component uses JavaFx UI framework.
+The `Ui` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 `MainWindow.fxml` - Houses the rest of the fxml (commandBox,HelpWindow, etc) in the VBox.
 Contains the code for the actual menu bar

-`CommandBox.fxml` - Takes in user input
+`CommandBox.fxml` - Takes in the user input and passes it to `MainWindow` which will pass the input to `Logic`

 `DeckListPanel.fxml` - Houses a ListView<Deck>

 `EntryListPanel.fxml` - Houses a ListView<Entry>

-`EntryListCard.fxml`- (not housed by Mainwindow.fxml) Contains the data from each entry
+`EntryListCard.fxml`- Contains the word and translation data of each entry.
+Note that it is not housed by MainWindow.fxml

 `QuizPanel.fxml` - Displays quiz information to the user

 `ScorePanel.fxml` - Displays quiz score to the user only after a quiz has ended

-`StartPanel.fxml` - Displays green tea icon and some commands to the user
+`StartPanel.fxml` - Displays green tea icon and some sample commands to the user

 `StatisticsPanel.fxml` - Displays the statistics of past quizzes to the user